 To receive reports from the relevant sub-committees

-Dean of the Graduate Research School
+Dean of the YGRS

-Pro-Vice-Chancellor for Research
+Pro-Vice Chancellor for Research

-Pro-Vice-Chancellor for Teaching, Learning and Students
+Pro-Vice Chancellor for Teaching, Learning and Students

-Dean of Faculty for Social Sciences
+Dean for the Faculty of Social Sciences

-Dean of Faculty for Arts and Humanities
+Dean for the Faculty of Arts and Humanities

-President of the Graduate Students' Association
+President of the GSA

 Head of the Academic Support Office